Our Guide to Namibia

 Meet our specialists

-Call us on (858) 523-9000 to start planning your vacation to Ongava Tented Camp or take a look at our itineraries to Etosha
+To start planning your vacation to Ongava Tented Camp

 This small, traditional tented camp offers the best of both worlds for your stay in Etosha.
 Located on the private Ongava reserve bordering Etosha national park, you can enjoy game viewing in both areas and a variety of additional safari activities not available elsewhere in the area.
 Ongava Tented Camp has just eight tents, offering a very private and intimate safari experience.